 - first, decades of non-communication between clergy and people, originating in a clerical inability to dialogue directly with lay people over, especially, family matters;

-- second, a series of clerical sex-related scandals, beginning in 1992.
+- second, a series of clerical sex-related scandals, beginning in 1992 – these too have not yet been fully ‘put behind’ us by frank, open dialogue.

 Future historians will wonder why faith formation was one of the critical issues that parish clergy and parents were never convened to discuss together following the second Vatican Council (1962-65) and the birth control encyclical Humanae Vitae (1968).
 The campaign by bishops to defend faith schools is still completely ignoring this crucial failure.
-Against that reality, to pretend any longer that responsibility for faith formation can effectively be discharged by schools alone is to be in critical denial at a time of huge challenge.
+Against that reality, to pretend any longer that responsibility for faith formation can effectively be discharged by schools in the absence of an open dialogical culture in the Irish church is to be in critical denial at a time of huge challenge.

 It is time to end that culture of denial – while there are still many grandparents ready to speak wisely about faith to younger generations.